Last Updated on 22/02/2024 by Above Diamond

 white cake

-Diamond Flaws Are Not Always at the Same Location
+Not All Diamond Flaws Are the Same

 Happy diamond hunting!